- — Kosher, Raw, Vegan

-Dried split peas are a good source of iron, phosphorus, potassium, zinc, vitamin B, and vitamin C. They decrease levels of cholesterol.
-Moreover, these little jewels contain a significant number of vegetable protein, strengthening your skeleton system, and improving your overall well-being.
-So, eating green peas will definitely improve your mental activity and immune system functioning whenever you feel tired or suffer from anemia.
+Dried split peas are a good source of iron, phosphorus, potassium, zinc, vitamin B, and vitamin C. In addition, they decrease levels of cholesterol.
+Moreover, these little jewels contain a significant number of vegetable proteins, strengthening your skeleton system and improving your overall well-being.
+So, eating green peas will enhance your mental activity and immune system functioning whenever you feel tired or suffer from anemia.

-The Middle East and the Old Continent are considered the first ones to cultivate peas; however, this information does not correspond to all available sources.
-Today, it isn’t easy to find facts and evidence of their origin.
-There is little information that mentions Columbus growing peas on Isabella Island in 1493.
+The Middle East and the Old Continent are considered the first to cultivate peas; however, this information does not correspond to all available sources.
+Today, it isn’t easy to find their origin facts and evidence.
+For example, a little report mentions Columbus growing peas on Isabella Island in 1493.

-According to USDA Agricultural Research Service, Green Split Peas contain 60 g of carbohydrate in one serving size.
+According to USDA Agricultural Research Service, Green Split Peas contain 60 g of carbohydrates in one serving size.
 Moreover, dried peas are also rich in protein 24.44 g/ serving and fiber 24.4 g/serving.

 Fun fact – Green Split Peas consist of 75% of water.

-These are an excellent supplement to any diet as well as an ingredient to soup or curry.
+These are an excellent supplement to any diet and an ingredient to soup or curry.
 The cooking process is simple enough: Rinse peas under cool fresh water.
-Place 1 cup of split peas in a large pot with water.
+Next, place 1 cup of split peas in a large pot with water.
 Bring to a boil, cover, and cook until smooth for 25 minutes.

 Hearty Vegan Split Pea Soup